kaliber5/ember-fastboot-addon-tests/README.md

 ];
 ```

-This will define a new `ember-try` task that runs your Fastboot tests
+This will define a new `ember-try` task that runs your FastBoot tests

 #### 2. Update your `.travis.yml` config